burcakotlu/GLANET/docs/source/tutorial.rst

 		-  Check this check box, if you want to annotate given intervals w.r.t.
 ENCODE provided Transcription Factors (TFs) binding sites.

 	* *KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
-KEGG pathways in exon-based, regulation-based and all-based manner.
+KEGG Pathways in exon-based, regulation-based and all-based manner.

 	* *TF and KEGG Pathway Annotation*
-		-  Check this check box, if you want to annotate given intervals w.r.t. joint Transcription Factors binding sites and KEGG pathways in exon-based, regulation-based and all-based manner.
+		-  Check this check box, if you want to annotate given intervals w.r.t.
+Transcription Factors binding sites and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		Joint annotation means that if given interval has overlapped with TF  and KEGG Pathway, then if TF and KEGG Pathway also overlaps with each other, then this TF and KEGG pathway is output.
+		This is a joint annotation which means that given interval has overlapped with TF  and KEGG Pathway intervals, and these TF and KEGG Pathway intervals also overlap with each other.
-		Here TFs are cell line pooled.
+		Here same TF with different cell lines are pooled.

 	* *TF and KEGG Pathway Annotation (CellLine Based)*
-		-  Check this check box, if you want to annotate given intervals w.r.t. joint Transcription Factors binding sites (CellLine Based) and KEGG pathways in exon-based, regulation-based and all-based manner.
+		-  Check this check box, if you want to annotate given intervals w.r.t.
+Transcription Factors binding sites (CellLine Based) and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		Joint annotation means that if given interval has overlapped with TF  and KEGG Pathway, then if TF and KEGG Pathway also overlaps with each other, then this TF and KEGG pathway is output.
+		This is a joint annotation which means that given interval has overlapped with TF and KEGG Pathway intervals, and these TF and KEGG Pathway also overlaps with each other.

 	* *User Defined Gene Set Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Gene Set in exon-based, regulation-based and all-based manner.

+		-  User Defined Gene Set Input File (Mandatory if *User Defined Gene Set Annotation* checkbox is checked.)
+			-  User Defined Gene Set Input File contains tab delimited GeneSetID and Gene Information per line.
-		-  User Defined Gene Set Input File
+			-  Sample User Defined Gene Set Input File can be reached at
+			| ~path/to/tool/Data/demo_input_data/UserDefinedGeneSet/GO
+			| GO_gene_associations_human_ref.txt

-		-  Gene Information Type
+		-  Gene Information Type (Mandatory if *User Defined Gene Set Annotation* checkbox is checked.)
+			- GENE ID (e.g.: 728927)
+			- GENE SYMBOL (e.g.: TTC26)
+			- RNA NUCLEOTIDE ACCESSION (e.g.: NM_001294255)

-		-  Name
+		-  Name (Optional)
+		You can give a name for the User Defined Gene Set (e.g.: GO) Default Name is *NoName*

-		-  Description File
+		-  Description File (Optional)
+		Decription File contains tab delimited GeneSetID and description per line.
+		-  Sample User Defined Gene Set Input File can be reached at
+		| ~path/to/tool/Data/demo_input_data/UserDefinedGeneSet/GO
+		| GO_ids2terms.txt

 	* *User Defined Library Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Library.
-		-  User Defined Library Input File
+		-  User Defined Library Input File (Mandatory if *User Defined Library Annotation* checkbox is checked.)
-		-  User Defined Library Data Format
+		-  User Defined Library Data Format (Mandatory if *User Defined Library Annotation* checkbox is checked.)

 .. figure:: ../images/GLANET_GUI_LowerPart.jpg
    :alt: GLANET_GUI_LowerPart